jasonpriem/HumanNameParser.php/README.md

 * Parses comma-reversed names ('Smith, John'), names with non-English symbols, names with odd capitalization or punctuation ('e e cummings'), first names made of initials ('J.K.
 Rowling'), etc.  (See testNames.txt for more).
-* Captures leading initials seperately, instead of calling them first names.
+* Captures leading initials and nicknames seperately, instead of calling them first or middle names.
 * Easy to hack:
    * object-oriented PHP
    * uses simple regular expressions for matching